EYFS

 As a result of the high quality of our EYFS provision at Malpas Alport, all children, from their varied starting points, unlock their full potential.
 All children will make at least good progress academically, emotionally, creatively, socially and physically.
 Our children often start with slightly below national average starting points in many Prime areas, as well as Literacy.
 We strive to ensure our children reach the Early Learning Goals at the end of Reception and are committed to supporting our children to achieve a good level of development in all areas of learning.

-Our varied curriculum, well thought-out planning that builds on prior learning and our creative approach to activities (both adult led and in the continuous provision) encourage children to be creative, curious and independent learners.
+Our varied curriculum, well thought-out planning that builds on prior learning and our creative approach to activities (both adult led and in the enhanced and continuous provision) encourage children to be creative, curious and independent learners.
 Pupils develop into well-rounded individuals who embody our values and carry with them the knowledge, skills and attitudes which will make them lifelong learners and valuable future citizens.

 The quality of our provision results in children who are inspired and excited about their learning, who enjoy new challenges, and who persevere without being put off by difficulty.
 They leave the EYFS ready to move with confidence into Key Stage 1 and the learning journey ahead of them.